 There are 386 public and private institutions of higher learning in the state of Ohio.
 Ohio's public universities include state universities, regional campuses and branches, community colleges, technical colleges, and medical colleges.
 Among their most well-known public institutions are Ohio State University in Columbus, Miami University, and the University of Cincinnati.
 Ohio also has a number of reputable private universities and colleges.
 Most notable is Oberlin College, a private liberal arts college and one of the oldest coeducational liberal arts schools in the nation.

-Online education is becoming more and more prevalent in today’s higher education landscape.
-Ohio State University, for example, offers 18 fully online degree programs spanning from associate degrees to doctorate degrees.
-If you are interested in pursuing a degree in computer science, it is worth exploring online computer science schools in Ohio.
+Online education is becoming more and more prevalent in today's higher education landscape.
+Ohio State University, for example, offers 18 fully online degree programs spanning from associate degrees to doctorates.
+If you are interested in pursuing a degree in computer science, it's worth exploring online computer science schools in Ohio.

 Computer Science Careers in Ohio

 Nationally, the demand for computer science graduates is increasing.
 The U.S. Bureau of Labor Statistics projects that employment for information security analysts will increase by 28% from 2016 to 2026, roughly four times the average growth rate for all occupations.
 Other professions such as computer systems analysts and computer network architects are also expanding.
 These occupations often require a degree in computer science or a related field, which makes it a secure and profitable degree to have in the coming decade.

 Computer science positions can also be found within other seemingly unrelated fields.
 In fact, many top-paying jobs for computer systems analysts fall outside of the technology industry.
 Computer professionals may work in finance and insurance, management, information services, and government.
 The state's largest employers include national retailers, healthcare institutions, and educational institutions, all of which employ computer science and information technology professionals.

 The following table features three careers open to computer science graduates and lists their mean salaries.